techsek/derivatex/README.md

 - The database content can be listed entirely or partially
 - Records can be deleted from the database
 - A table from the database can be dumped to a CSV file

-## For the security paranoids

-- Compile the code with different parameters
-- Compile with Docker, run with Docker
-- Do not disclose what program you are using
-- Scan the QR code from an offline device

 ## Inspiration